Frequently asked questions

 Why should I nominate myself or someone else for an award?

-Nominations for the 2017 Queensland Training Awards closed on Friday 7 April 2017.
+Nominations for the 2019 Queensland Training Awards are now open.

 The Queensland Training Awards are the longest running training sector awards program in Queensland.
-They provide individuals and organisations with a unique opportunity to showcase their achievements, best practice and innovation in training.
+The awards provide individuals and organisations with a unique opportunity to showcase their achievements, best practice and innovation in training.

 How do I know if I'm eligible for an award?